aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-images-format-to-pdf/_index.md

 <abbr title="Computer Graphics Metafile">CGM</abbr> is a file extension for a Computer Graphics Metafile format commonly used in CAD (computer-aided design) and presentation graphics applications.
 CGM is a vector graphics format that supports three different encoding methods: binary (best for program read speed), character-based (produces the smallest file size and allows for faster data transfers) or cleartext encoding (allows users to read and modify the file with a text editor).

 Check next code snippet for converting CGM files to PDF format.

+<a name="csharp-cgm-to-pdf" id="csharp-cgm-to-pdf"><strong>Steps: Convert CGM to PDF in C#</strong></a>

 1. Create an instance of [CgmLoadOptions](https://reference.aspose.com/pdf/net/aspose.pdf/cgmloadoptions) class.
-1. Create an instance of [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document) class with mention source filename and options.
+2. Create an instance of [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document) class with mention source filename and options.
-1. Save the document with the desired file name.
+3. Save the document with the desired file name.

 ```csharp
 public static void ConvertCGMtoPDF()